loomio/loomio_help/content/user_manual/threads/navigating_threads/index.md

 Some groups choose [permissions](/en/user_manual/groups/settings/) that allow any group member to edit the context, so that anyone can clarify the top-most information, instructions, or framing to help people jump right in (eg, someone late to the discussion).

+#### Add attachments

+Use the paper clip icon, just below the text form, to add attachments from your computer.

 #### Remove attachments

 While editing the context, click the **X** to the right of the attachment's name.